nodef/usda-fdc/README.md

 <!-- SPDX-License-Identifier: AGPL-3.0-or-later -->
 <!-- See LICENSE for full terms -->

-Detailed nutrient composition of commodity and minimally processed food samples in the United States.

 This package currently provides detailed nutrient composition of commodity and minimally processed food samples in the United States.
 The data is based on [USDA]’s comprehensive source of food composition data, [FoodData Central].

 ▌